jbakeacake/AdvancedMindBlock_Compiler/README.md

 END_PROGRAM.
 ```

 Great!
 Everything should be in order with our ```.amb``` file.
-All we have to do compile it, and run it!
+All we have to do is compile it, and run it!

 If you wanna make sure your code matches what we've wrote, you can see the full code below:
 ```